James Hart (vocalist): Eighteen Visions

 Eighteen Visions originally formed in 1995 by Hart, Dave Peters, Billy Sisler, and Kenneth Floyd.
 Their first show was at the "Koo's Cafe" in early 1996.
 Many lineup changes and breakup rumors occurred before the release of their debut album Yesterday Is Time Killed, before eventually finding a stable lineup in 1999.

 The band went on to release four more studio albums before breaking up in 2007.
 Hart had this to say concerning the matter:

 "After several years of touring and quite a few album releases we have decided that it is time to go our separate ways.
 We have been a band for a very long time and feel good about everything we were able to accomplish.
 At this point in our lives and our careers we feel its time to move on to something fresh and new.
 Whether it be music, touring or just being at home to live and enjoy life.
 We would like to thank all of our fans, friends and families for all of the great support over the years.
 We would also like to thank all of the bands we have shared the stage with and everyone who has ever worked with the band, opened a door or reached out a hand.
 We will be playing our final two shows in April.
 One in San Diego and one in Orange County.
 Come rock with us one more time."

-The band announced its reunion in February 2017, featuring 3 of the 5 members of their 2007's line-up, including Hart.
+The band announced its reunion in February 2017, featuring 3 of the 5 members of their 2007's lineup, including Hart.
 The comeback album "XVIII" was released on June 2, 2017, followed by a live show held in Orange County area on the same day.